Shadows cast by a class of rotating black bounces with an anisotropic fluid

 \subsection{Shadow}

-The corresponding shadow observed at large distances is characterized by its boundary, which corresponds to the limit trajectories of photons (originate at infinity) that separate the two possible behaviors: to escape to infinity again or to be captured.\footnote{We are not considering light that could come from the other side of the throat.} From Eq. (\ref{eq_r}), the turning point of a photon trajectory, if it exists, is given by the highest root of the effective potential $V_{eff}=-\mathcal{R}/\Psi^2$, because movement is only possible in the region $V_{eff}<0$.
+The corresponding shadow observed at large distances is characterized by its boundary, which corresponds to the limit trajectories of photons (originate at infinity) that separate the two possible behaviors: to escape to infinity again or to be captured\footnote{We are not considering light that could come from the other side of the throat, i.e., from the region with $r<0$.}.
+From Eq. (\ref{eq_r}), the turning point of a photon trajectory, if it exists, is given by the largest root of the effective potential $V_{eff}=-\mathcal{R}/\Psi^2$, because movement is only possible in the region $V_{eff}<0$.
 Assuming $\Psi$ to be a regular function, this would occur at the greatest zero of $\mathcal{R}$.
-The critical point occurs when there are no more roots and the photons continue to $r=0$ (the throat) and never return.
-The function $V_{eff}$ is well-behaved in the region $(0,\infty)$, so the only way roots can disappear in that region is when a maximum of $V_{eff}$ crosses per zero (which gives an unstable orbit with constant $r$).
+The critical point occurs when there are no more roots and the photons continue to $r=0$, the throat, and never return.
+The function $V_{eff}$ is well behaved in the region $(0,+\infty)$, so the only way roots can disappear in that region is when a maximum of $V_{eff}$ crosses per zero (which gives an unstable orbit with constant $r$).
 However, there is another possibility.
 If we have no horizons, photons can even return from $r=0$.
-However, a root at $r=0$ can appear or disappear abruptly, depending on the value of the limit $V_{eff}(r\to0)$, which could be $+\infty$, $0$, or $-\infty$ (we will see this in more detail).
+However, a root at $r=0$ can appear or disappear abruptly, depending on the value of the limit $V_{eff}(r\to0)$, which could be $+\infty$, $0$, or $-\infty$ (we will see this in more detail below).

 Let us first focus on the more familiar case of unstable orbits with constant $r$, which form what is known as the photon sphere.
-For these trajectories, and always assuming $\Psi$ to be a regular function, we have the conditions $\mathcal{R}=0$, $d\mathcal{R}/dr=0$ and $d^2\mathcal{R}/dr^2>0$.
+For these trajectories, and always assuming $\Psi$ to be a regular function, we have the conditions $\mathcal{R}=0$, $d\mathcal{R}/dr=0$, and $d^2\mathcal{R}/dr^2>0$.
 From equation $\mathcal{R}=0$ we have

 Replacing this in equation $d\mathcal{R}/dr=0$ we arrive to

 which gives two pairs of solutions.
 In one case,